ClementCauffet/NFT-Collection-IPFS/README.md

 - PNG stored on IPFS
 - Metadata (JSON) stored on IPFS
 - NFT created from the smart-contract (Solidity)
+- dApp using reactJS to interract with the smart contract

 Try running some of the following tasks: